Nikolai Valuev: Biggest-ever heavyweight champ was 'gentle giant' stuck with ogre image

 "He didn't eat as much as I expected him to eat."

-Maloney, insisting Valuev exceeded 7ft tall, coined the nickname 'The Beast From The East' but his hopes for longevity with this project were thwarted by an ominous phone call.
+Maloney, insisting Valuev exceeded 7ft tall, coined the nickname 'The Beast From The East' but any hopes for longevity with this project were thwarted by an ominous phone call.

 "I had a deal with Valuev's agent and a really nice guy associated with the Russian federation," Maloney explained.
 "When they heard about the publicity he was getting, his agent mysteriously got ill.
 He was taken into hospital so our contract never got made.